 Ms. Kossuth continues to provide service and leadership to NERCOMP as the co-founder of the EDUCAUSE NERCOMP IT Manager Workshop Series and serves on the nominations committee.
-She also serves as a member of the Town of Needham's Technology Advisory Committee, Needham's School Emergency Advisory Team, and Needham's Local Emergency Planning Team;as a Judge for the Computerworld Honors Program and the Connecticut Innovations Program; Chairs the ACUTA Higher Education Advisory Panel; and was selected as a member of Juniper Network's Higher Education Advisory Board, Plantronics Unified Communications Advisory Board, E&I's Technology Strategy Team and HP/Intel's Higher Education Advisory Council.
+She also served as a member of the Town of Needham's Technology Advisory Committee, Needham's School Emergency Advisory Team, and Needham's Local Emergency Planning Team.
+Joanne is engaged as a Judge for the Computerworld Honors Program and the Connecticut Innovations Program; Chairs the ACUTA Higher Education Advisory Panel; and was selected as a member of Juniper Network's Higher Education Advisory Board, Plantronics Unified Communications Advisory Board,and E&I's Technology Strategy Team.

 At the 2012 EDUCAUSE Annual Conference, four panelists talked about a CIO's first year, sharing their experience and advice on learning the institutional culture, working with stakeholders, understanding what's really behind a problem surfaced to the IT department, and effectively supporting strategic changes in information technology on campus.